Uniform & PE kit

 - Black school blazer with St James’ school logo St James school tie

-- Plain black full length trousers which do not trail on the floor (not leggings, skinny jeans or any type of skinny trouser, stretch, baggy, flared or bell-bottoms, jeans, chinos, canvas or corduroy)
+- Plain black full length trousers (riveted) which do not trail on the floor (not leggings, skinny jeans or any type of skinny or tight trouser, stretch, baggy, flared or bell-bottoms, jeans, chinos, canvas or corduroy)

 - If belts are worn they should be narrow and plain black with a small normal buckle.
 Logos on belts are unacceptable

-- Plain white long-sleeved shirt with collar and buttons up to the neck (not a polo shirt), tucked into trousers.
+- Plain white shirt with collar and buttons up to the neck (not a polo shirt), tucked into trousers or skirt.
 Any t-shirts worn under the shirt must be white and not showing

 - Plain black or white socks